charmplusplus/charm/doc/debugger/manual.rst

 instances of *gdb* as shown in Figure :numref:`gdb`.
-The programmer chooses which PEs to connect *gdb* processes to via the checkboxes on the right side. *Note!* While the program is suspended in gdb for step debugging, the high-level features such as object inspection will not work.
+The programmer chooses which PEs to connect *gdb* processes to via the checkboxes on the right side. *Note!* While the program is suspended in gdb for step debugging, high-level CharmDebug features such as object inspection will not work.

 .. figure:: figs/snapshot4-crop.png